AndrewHancock/MiniJava-compiler/README.md

 Minijava Compiler
 =================
-Compile a class-specific variant of MiniJava to a variety of target formats.
-Largely follows the approaching from Andrew Appel's "Modern Compiler Implementation in Java."
-Supports x86, python and mips (SPIM) as target architecture.
+A compiler for a variant of "MiniJava."
+Supports x86 (AT&T Syntax), python and MIPS (SPIM) as target architecture.

 Usage
 =====
+The compiler is invoked from the command line.

 	usage: RamCompiler
 	 -f,--format <arg>   Output format.
 Valid options: x86, python, mips -h,--help           print usage